flutter/plugins/packages/firebase_dynamic_links/README.md

   - Accept the terms of service if you are prompted to do so.
   - Take note of your project's Dynamic Links domain, which is displayed at the top of the Dynamic Links page.
 You need your project's Dynamic Links domain to programmatically create Dynamic Links.
 A Dynamic Links domain looks like `APP_CODE.app.goo.gl`.

-Receiving dynamic links on *iOS* requires a couple more steps than *android*.
-If you only want to receive dynamic links on *android*, skip to step 4.
+Receiving dynamic links on *iOS* requires a couple more steps than *Android*.
+If you only want to receive dynamic links on *Android*, skip to step 4.
 You can follow a video on the next two steps [here.](https://youtu.be/sFPo296OQqk?t=2m40s)

 2. In the **Info** tab of your *iOS* app's Xcode project:
   - Create a new **URL Type** to be used for Dynamic Links.